sillydrycoder/TestMailHelper/README.md

 Retrieve a list of emails from the Testmail API.

 - Returns: A list of dictionaries, each representing an email with keys: `'from'`, `'subject'`, `'tag'`, `'timestamp'`, `'id'`.
-- Raises: `requests.exceptions.HTTPError` if the request fails.
+- Raises: `requests.exceptions.RequestException` if the request fails.

 #### `get_email_by_id(email_id)`